 - Add in the cauliflower and potatoes and cook for another 5 minutes stirring occasionally so the potatoes don't stick to the bottom of the pan.

 - In a high speed blender, combine tomatoes, coconut milk/cream, ginger, curry leaves, garlic, garam masala, turmeric, cashews, hot chilli powder and salt.
 Blend until you reach a smooth and thick consistency then add to the saucepan.
 You can add some water if you want it a little runnier.
 I like my curries nice and thick.

 - Cook for around 25-30 minutes stirring occasionally.
 It's ready when the potatoes are cooked.

 - Serve with brown rice and garnish with coriander.

-What kind of curry do you love making in the cooler months?
+What kind of curry do you love making in the colder months?